 Subscriber Administrator means a User authorised by the Subscriber to make the changes permitted under SPEAR ELN Participation Rule 7.3.3 on behalf of the Subscriber.

+Subscriber’s Systems means the information technology systems (both hardware and software) used by the Subscriber.

-User means an individualauthorised by a Subscriber to access and use the SPEAR ELN on behalf of the Subscriber.
+User means an individual who:

+is a principal, Officer, employee, agent or contractor of the Subscriber and is authorised by a Subscriber to access and use the SPEAR ELN on behalf of the Subscriber; or

+has been appointed as the manager (however described) of the business of a Subscriber that is an Australian Legal Practitioner, Law Practice or Licensed Conveyancer, under any State or Territory law.

 1. Training

-Each Subscriber must ensure that each of its Users has received training appropriate to their use of SPEAR and
+Each Subscriber must ensure that:

+each of its Users:

+has received training appropriate to their use of SPEAR, including cyber awareness training covering as a minimum secure use of SPEAR, secure use of the Subscriber’s Systems and secure use of email and other electronic communication; and

-are aware of their obligations to protect User Security Items.
+are aware of their obligations to protect User Security Items; and

+each of its other principals, Officers, employees, agents and contractors who access the Subscriber’s Systems receive cyber security awareness training covering as a minimum secure use of the Subscriber’s Systems and secure use of email and other electronic communication.

 Each Subscriber must: